USSR anti-religious campaign (1928–1941): Notable atrocities and victims

 Afanasii (Sakharov) a vicar-bishop of the Vladimir archdiocese.
 He was made a bishop in 1921 and from 1921 to 1954 he spent no more than 2 ½ years total performing Episcopal functions.
 He was arrested in 1922 in connection with the church valuables campaign and sentenced to one year in prison.
 He was arrested five more times in the next five years, involving short prison terms, exile and hard labour.
 He was told that he would be left alone if he simply retired or left his diocese, but refused to do so.
 He opposed the declaration of loyalty in 1927 and was sentenced to three years hard labour in Solovki.
-He suffered seven more imprisonments and exiles between 1930 and 1946, mostly without formal indictments; his last arrest involved very hard manual labour.
+He suffered seven more imprisonments and exiles between 1930 and 1946, mostly without formal indictments; his last arrest involved hard manual labour.
 He was one of the most respected leaders in the underground church through the early 1940s, but he returned to the Patriarchal church with the election of Alexii in 1945, and he called on others in the underground church to follow his example and come back.
 He was not released, however, until 1954.
 After his release he claimed that his survival was thanks to the memory of faithful believers who had sent him parcels out of love.
 He died in 1962; his case was also notable because of his survival.

 There was a highly revered convent near Kazan that had been closed in the late 1920s and the nuns were forced to resettle the nearby area privately.
 The community had broken with Sergii.
 The authorities permitted the main local cathedral to open once a year on February 14, when the former monks, nuns and laity came to it and had services.
 On February 14, 1933, during the service, a huge armed NKVD detachment surrounded the church and arrested everyone leaving it.
 Two months later ten of them were executed and most of the others were sent to concentration camps for five to ten years.
 They were charged with participating in an unregistered church service.

 A group of geologists in the Siberian Taiga in the summer of 1933 had camped in the vicinity of a concentration camp.
 While they were there, they witnessed a group of prisoners being led forth by camp guards to a freshly dug ditch.
 When the guards saw the geologists they explained that the prisoners were priests and therefore opposed to the Soviet government, and the geologists were asked to go away.
 The geologists went to nearby tents and from there they witnessed that the victims were told that if they denied God's existence they would be allowed to live.
 Every priest, one after the other, then repeated the answer "God exists" and was individually shot.
 This was repeated sixty times.